BartSitek/devbox/README.md

 Devboxes are portable development environments powered by Docker.
-Free your Host System of unnecessary clutter.
+Free your Host System of unnecessary dependency clutter.

 ## Quick Start